 Gowns, gloves, masks, and respirators – all the PPE items you need to convey the safety of your practice.

 - Where do you start?
-The CDC and the ADA address their recommendations for PPE in their interim guidance to minimize COVID-19.
+The CDC addresses their recommendations for PPE in their COVID-19 guidance for healthcare workers.

 - PPE will be a necessity for all team members including administrative workers.
 To understand what level of PPE will be needed to suit any risk level, OSHA has detailed Guidance for All Workers and Employees.